-- 188. Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
-Child abduction can be committed by parents or other family members; by people known but not related to the victim (such as neighbours, friends and acquaintances); and by strangers. - 189.
-Other community safety incidents in the vicinity of a school can raise concerns amongst children and parents, for example, people loitering nearby or unknown adults engaging children in conversation. - 190.
-As children get older and are granted more independence (for example, as they start walking to school on their own) it is important they are given practical advice on how to keep themselves safe.
-As part of the PSHE curriculum, lessons are provided on outdoor safety. - 191.
+- 199. Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
+Child abduction can be committed by parents or other family members; by people known but not related to the victim (such as neighbours, friends and acquaintances); and by strangers. - 200.
+Other community safety incidents in the vicinity of a school can raise concerns amongst children and parents, for example, people loitering nearby or unknown adults engaging children in conversation. - 201.
+As children get older and are granted more independence, it is important they are given practical advice on how to keep themselves safe.
+As part of the PSHE curriculum, lessons are provided on outdoor safety. - 202.
 Lessons focus on building children's confidence and abilities rather than simply warning them about all strangers.